 It’s a perfect excuse to have a themed get together where your friends can have fun and try something new.
 Candy-infused vodka is growing in popularity, and it’s an indulgence that we partake in every once in a while.

 If you’ve never infused vodka, you’re really missing out.
 It’s relatively easy, and super delicious with candy.

 Here we go.

 Making candy infused vodka is a lot like making rock candy.
-There is one basic recipe, but many variations of it.
-There are even more variations for infused vodka, because of the different candy types you can use.
+There are many variations of one basic recipe.

 That’s about it.
-The last step, of course, means that there is plenty of variation.
-Which is why we’ve also come up with some guidelines.
+The last step, of course, leaves lots of room for variation.
+Which is why we’ve also come up with these guidelines:

 After looking at the wonderful candy infused vodka recipes we’ve gathered, you’ll probably want to try your own concoctions.
 Even better, you might be inspired to try some candies that aren’t in this list.

 After reading about and experimenting with candy infused vodka, we’ve come up with a set of guidelines for creating your own.
 Some of them are tough to follow (you won’t really know how long to infuse the vodka until you try), but if you keep them in mind you’ll probably create something at least drinkable.

 You can infuse any kind of vodka, but we don’t see why you’d spend good money on a bottle of Grey Goose only to adulterate it.
 Avoid the plastic-jug vodka, but get something in the middle tier — something you wouldn’t be too upset if you ruined.